Picture of the author

 WXDU is run by volunteers and operates by consensus.

-The station’s day-to-day operations are managed by a station manager and business manager that are elected by SEB each April.
-The business manager is required to be a current UNC student; although the station manager position does not have the same requirement, the station manager is nonetheless almost always a student.
+The station’s day-to-day operations are handled by a general manager and directors of different teams that are elected by WXDU members each year in the spring.
+The general manager is required to be a current Duke student; although other director positions do not have the same requirement, the general manager is almost always a student.

-The station manager selects a group to serve as the management staff and also has the power to select the music director.
-Currently, the management staff consists of a team of five to eight individuals, including students and recent alumni.
-The management staff oversees the station’s day-to-day operations, including hiring, training, scheduling, promotions, record-keeping, fundraising and a variety of other duties.
+The general manager can select a group to serve as the management staff, though many positions are also elected within the station.
+Currently, the management staff consists of a team of eight to ten individuals, including students and alumni.
+The management staff and general manager oversee the station’s daily operations, including hiring, training, scheduling, promotions, record-keeping, and a variety of other operations as the station needs change through time.

 For current managers and contact information, see the contact page.